-Don’t worry about this Mexican Honey-Lime Grilled Chicken drying out.
-It stays moist, tender and full of fabulous South-of-the-border inspired flavor!
+Don’t worry about this chicken drying out, it stays moist, tender and full of fabulous Southwest-inspired flavor!

 Don’t let them tell you that “you can’t teach an old dog new tricks”!
 It just isn’t true!

 I’ve always been quite partial to chicken breasts, either bone-in or boneless.
 And every now and then, I purchase a whole chicken and roast it for a special dinner.
 But thighs or legs?
 No, definitely not.
 In fact, I never even give them a second glance at the market.

 Well, that was true until a few months ago.
 I was creating a recipe for KitchenAid for Indonesian Barbecued Chicken, and just couldn’t get the results I wanted with my usual go-to, boneless chicken breasts.
 After a couple hours in the slow cooker, the meat didn’t have really great flavor, and the texture was sort of dry and pasty.
 I loved the sweet and spicy sauce, but just wasn’t happy with the meat, so I decided to give it another go with boneless, skinless chicken thighs.

 This version was fantastic!
 The meat remained tender, juicy and the flavor was great.
 Hmmmm… Maybe I was wrong.
 Duh… the more I thought about it, the more I realized that I WAS wrong – most of our favorite restaurants are those with international cuisines, and many of those cuisines primarily use thighs when it comes to chicken.
 Why I didn’t come up with this revelation earlier is beyond me!